When Should You Add a Second Product?

 Both are two of the most impressive and inspiring public SaaS CEOs — but their products and companies couldn’t be more different.
 Veeva sells eight figure deals to a very small number of very sophisticated customers, while Twilio has a huge long tail and starts at $0.0085 a minute 🙂

 But I wanted to pair them for several reasons.
 One was to get a sense of what the bar was to pull off a successful SaaS IPO these days (answer = oh man, very high).
 Another was to see examples of some relatively capital efficient companies (Veeva raised less than $10m in VC money on the way to $6 billion in value!).

-And a third key point was to learn about something I think about a lot, which is when to add a Second Product.
+And a third key point was to learn about a subject I think about a lot, which is “When is the right time to add a new product?”